lacucinadimica/lacucinadimica.github.io/content/Kitchen/RecipeIndex/WalnutChocolateChipPumpkinMuffins.md

 ## Procedure
 1. Preheat oven to 425F.
-2. Whisk the oil, sugars, pumpking puree, eggs, and milk.
+2. Whisk the oil, sugars, pumpkin puree, eggs, and milk.
 3. Add the dry ingredients: flour, baking soda, cinnamon, pumpkin pie spice, ginger, and salt.
 Combine well.
 4. Fold in the chopped walnuts and the dark chocolate chips.
 5. Spoon the batter to 90-95% cup.
 Sprinkle a little light or dark brown sugar on top, plus chocolate chips and walnuts so they look pretty.